 - The service collected reliable data and analysed it.
 Staff could find the data they needed, in easily accessible formats, to understand performance, make decisions and improvements.
-The information systems were integrated and secure. - The service worked with the host trust and used information from both services to improve the service. - The organisation had an information security policy that was in date and had a review date. - Information governance was part of mandatory training.
+The information systems were integrated and secure. - The organisation had an information security policy that was in date and had a review date. - Information governance was part of mandatory training.
 The organisation had no data breaches. - All computers were password protected and 128-bit encrypted, this is one of the most secure encryption methods used in modern encryption.
 Staff used encrypted USB sticks when electronic data needed to be transferred.
 There was a back-up policy for information. - The service was compliant with the General Data Protection Regulation and had developed new policies and procedures to support staff with the regulation. - There were risk assessments for information security including unauthorised access to database and paper records. - There was a data management plan for each research project which included all the documents relating to the project including all patient related documents.
 There was also insurance documentation and a copy of the curriculum vitae of everybody involved in the project to meet the requirements of the research funders.